-The Joint Committee also has restricted powers to make discretionary awards of retirement benefits in the event of early retirements, subject to the approval of the joint Committee.
+The Joint Committee also has restricted powers to make discretionary awards of retirement benefits in the event of early retirements.
 Any liabilities estimated to arise as a result of an award to any member of staff are accrued in the year of the decision to make the award and accounted for using the same policies that are applied to the NILGOSC pension fund.